YesratRahman/Yesrat-Rahman-Portfolio/README.md

 #### Talent Path
 ##### January 2021 - Present
    * Successfully engaged in 9-weeks of work-readiness training.
-   * Verified proficiency in full stack development through the use of frameworks and libraries such as Java, Spring Boot, Angular, JSON, AWS, HTML/JS, and     Postgres.
+   * Verified proficiency in full stack development through the use of frameworks and libraries such as Java, Spring Boot, Angular, JSON, AWS, HTML/JS, and     PostgreSQL.
    * Completed multiple business case projects by interfacing with analysts and by collaborating with an agile team.
    * Demonstrated, within a working group, the ability to produce in a highly collaborative environment.